 - Bone marrow, peripheral blood stem cell and high-dose chemotherapy when medically necessary;

 - Heart;

 - Heart Lungs;

+- Intestine (adult and pediatric);

 - Kidney;

 - Kidney Pancreas;

-- Liver:
+- Liver;

-- Lungs;
+- Lungs; or

-- Pancreas whole organ transplantation; or
+- Pancreas whole organ transplantation.

-- Pediatric bowel.

 This plan only covers transplants of human body organs and tissues.
 Transplants of artificial, animal, or other non-human organs and tissues are not covered.